cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/common/cf-release.html.md

 ## <a id='intro'></a> Introduction ##

-[CF-Release][https://github.com/cloudfoundry/cf-release] is the BOSH release repository for Cloud Foundry.
+[CF-Release](https://github.com/cloudfoundry/cf-release) is the BOSH [release](/docs/running/bosh/reference#bosh-release) repository for Cloud Foundry.
 Use this with a custom manifest for your environment to deploy Cloud Foundry.

-This short guide shows how to, after bootstrapping an initial instance of Cloud Foundry, deploy an update instance of CF-Release.
+This short guide shows how to, after [bootstrapping Bosh](/docs/running/deploying-cf/), create a Cloud Foundry release ready to deploy to your environment.

 ## <a id='clone'></a> Clone CF-Release ##

-Create / find a folder to keep your clone of the CF-Release repository and clone it from Github.
+Create / find a folder to keep your clone of the CF-Release repository and clone it from Github;

 <pre class="terminal">
 $ mkdir -p ~/src/cloudfoundry && cd ~/src/cloudfoundry
-$ git clone git://github.com/cloudfoundry/cf-release.git && cd cf-release
+$ git clone -b release-candidate git://github.com/cloudfoundry/cf-release.git && cd cf-release

 </pre>